psychoinformatics-de/knowledge-base/kbi/0011/index.rst

 was activated (and pip installed both DataLad and DataLad-next into that environment), the homebrew-installed DataLad was higher in the ``PATH``.
-Because the user preferred working with that conda environment, the problem was resoved by uninstalling homebrew-DataLad and relying on conda to provide DataLad and DataLad-Next.
+Because the user preferred working with that conda environment, the problem was resolved by uninstalling homebrew-DataLad and relying on conda to provide DataLad and DataLad-Next.

 Conflicting Python versions on Windows